What is it?

 What causes disc pathologies?

 Discs are located in between vertebrae in your spine and act as shock absorbers.
 If you have an impact injury or fall from a height you can get a split in the disc.
-When you do repetitive movements in the same direction the nucleus of the disc can slowly come out through the split and eventually hit on the nerves coming from your spine.
+When you do repetitive movements in the same direction the disc can come out through the split and compress the spinal nerves.
 This causes intense pain along the nerve and can cause numbness and weakness.

 How is disc pathology diagnosed?

-Your Physiotherapist can diagnose disc pathology from your symptoms but a more specific diagnosis regarding the true extent of your pathology will require a full physical assessment.
-Further investigations such as x-rays or magnetic resonance imaging (MRI) scans may be required if your symptoms are severe and, are not settling with rehabilitation.
+Your Physiotherapist can diagnose disc pathology from your symptoms.
+However, a more specific diagnosis regarding the true extent of your pathology will require a full physical assessment.
+Further investigations such as x-rays or MRI scans may be required if your symptoms are severe and, are not settling.
 You should discuss your symptoms thoroughly with your therapist so they can determine if this is necessary.

 How can Back in Action Physiotherapy help?

 At Back in Action we will talk to you and listen to how your pain is affecting your everyday activities.
 We will start with a thorough assessment of your movements, joints and nerves to determine the exact cause of your injury.
 Each person is different and so will need treatment to be tailored for their current symptoms and pain.
-Painkillers and Anti-inflammatories can help to relieve some pain and we recommend you see your local Pharmacist or Doctor regarding the best type for you.
+Painkillers and Anti-inflammatories can help to relieve some pain.
+We recommend you see your local Pharmacist or Doctor regarding the best type for you.
 Once we have diagnosed your injury we will use a combination of techniques.
 These include mobilisations, massage, stretching, acupuncture, taping, muscle energy techniques, and some basic home exercises.
 We can advise and educate you about your injury and set goals with you to achieve.
 Disc pathologies are common and many do not require surgery.
 Come and see us for an assessment as soon as possible.